simpassi/cocoamemories/README.md

 There's also a nice breakdown of some of the effects (with really cool visualizations too) at https://github.com/cesarmiquel/memories-256b-msdos-intro

 This is considered a "fun" project so feel free to do whatever you like with any of the code.
-It's not 100% working yet either - there's a weird byte sign patch in place to get the X coordinate in properly, probably due to some error in the mul16 implementation.

 ## Not yet implemented

 * Music playback
-* Fix mul16 sign weirdness
-* Proper timing instead of relying a modern machine being able to run everything in no time

 ## Screenshots